synesissoftware/libCLImate.Ruby/examples/flag_and_option_aliases.md

 flags/options:

-	-d
-	--debug
-		runs in Debug mode

-	-c --verbosity=chatty
-	-v <value>
-	--verbosity=<value>
-		specifies the verbosity
-		where <value> one of:
-			terse
-			quiet
-			silent
-			chatty

 	--help
-		shows this help and terminates
+		Shows usage and terminates

 	--version
-		shows version and terminates
+		Shows version and terminates
 ```

 ### Specify flags and options in long-form